AeternaX1/BinaryBody/README.md

 <p>
   BinaryBody is an N-body simulation comparison application forming the basis of my final year Honours project.
-  The application is built in Python, is CLI-based and allows the user to compare a naive Pairwise Interaction Algorithm and Barnes-Hut Quadtree against one another.
+  The application is built in Python 3.9, is CLI-based and allows the user to compare a naive Pairwise Interaction Algorithm and Barnes-Hut Quadtree against one another.
 The number of bodies can be entered by the user via a prompt.
 This applies to both simulations.
 </p>

 ## GET STARTED